song0462/Genuinesong_phpcrudecrud/phpcrudecrud_deployment.md

 	4. Create a VDI hard disk -> select Dynamically allocated storage -> and delegate 40GB of storage.

 Section #5 – Step by step instructions on how to install the Ubuntu 20.04 Operating System.
-	1.On the web, locate a downloadable Disc Image File of Ubuntu 20.04 2.Adding ubuntu as a disc in VirtualBox a.On the newly created virtual machine, go to “settings” -> “Storage” -> select the “Empty” disc -> Select “Choose a disk file…” -> select the Disc Image File of Ubuntu that was installed as a virtual CD Ram.
+1. On the web, locate a downloadable Disc Image File of Ubuntu 20.04
+2. Adding ubuntu as a disc in VirtualBox
+	1. On the newly created virtual machine, go to “settings” -> “Storage” -> select the “Empty” disc -> Select “Choose a disk file…” -> select the Disc Image File of Ubuntu that was installed as a virtual CD Ram.
-	3.Configure Ubuntu in VirtualBox
+3. Configure Ubuntu in VirtualBox
-		a.Select “Start”
+	a.
+Select “Start”
-		b.Let the system load then Select “English” as a language -> “English (US)” keyboard layout. c.No proxy server or mirror address needed. d.Leave the Network Connections, Proxy, Ubuntu Archive Mirror, Guided Storage Configuration, and storage configuration as default. e.Enter your credentials for your “Profile setup” f.Let the system update and complete which should take several minutes
+	b.
+Let the system load then Select “English” as a language -> “English (US)” keyboard layout.
+	c.
+No proxy server or mirror address needed.
+	d.
+Leave the Network Connections, Proxy, Ubuntu Archive Mirror, Guided Storage Configuration, and storage configuration as default.
+	e.
+Enter your credentials for your “Profile setup”
+	f.
+Let the system update and complete which should take several minutes

 Section #6 – Step by step instructions on how to install Apache 2 and PHP
 	1.Install Apache